zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Lisa says the side effect of nicotine gum for her w as that it “irritated” her throat.
 “To irritate” (irritate) here means to cause a part  of your body to become scratchy or red or uncomfortable.
 If something irritates you r throat, it causes a strange, somewhat painful feeling in your throat.
 The verb “ to irritate” can also mean to make someone else mad.
 So I guess you could think of it as, in this sense, the nicotine gun making her throat mad, maybe.
 Your “th roat” (throat) is the part of the body inside of your neck.
 We breathe and eat an d drink using our throat, normally.

 Michael says, “That’s too bad.”
 He’s saying it’s un fortunate that the nicotine gum irritates Lisa’s throat.
 He says, “I suppose you’ve  tried nicotine patches, too?”
 A “nicotine patch” (patch) is like a sticker that you  put on your body that delivers medicine into your body.
 A “nicotine patch” would d eliver nicotine chemicals into your body, similar to a nicotine gum.
-Once again, t he purpose is to get the nicotine into your body to satisfy its cravings wit hout actually smoking the cigarette.
+Once again, the purpose is to get the nicotine into your body to satisfy its cravings wit hout actually smoking the cigarette.

 Lisa says, “Yes, I have.”
 She has tried the nicotin e patches.
 She says, however, “I became addicted to the patches and couldn’t wean  myself off of them.”
 “To become addicted” (addicted) to something is to have  a strong desire or need for a particular substance, or even experience.
 It’s su ch a strong desire that it has other negative effects on your life.
 Lisa says she became addicted to the nicotine patch, which of course was supposed to help her sto p smoking, help her stop being addicted to cigarettes.